CLI

 Encrypted offline cache

-• Files are created with 0600 permissions; the directory with 0700.
+• Files are mode 0600; directory 0700.

 Watch mode